 Those two words made all the difference to Marshall.
 Not only did they give her the boost she needed at that moment, but it led her to become more engaged in the Cancer Center and its efforts to provide the ideal patient care experience.
-Recently, Marshall was a member of a task force to establish bylaws for the Cancer Center's new Patient & Family Advisory Board.
-The board is designed to offer patients and families a formal role in providing input into the institution's initiatives and operations.
+Recently, Marshall was a member of a task force to establish bylaws for the Cancer Center's new Patient & Family Advisory Committee.
+The committee is designed to offer patients and families a formal role in providing input into the institution's initiatives and operations.

-The new board furthers the Cancer Center's mission for providing patient centered care -- a movement whose motto is "Nothing about me without me" -- said Karen Hammelef, R.N., M.S., former-director of Patient & Family Support Services.
-Beginning this fall, the board will provide input on a variety of Cancer Center issues, including policies, facility design and educational materials.
+The new committee furthers the Cancer Center's mission for providing patient centered care -- a movement whose motto is "Nothing about me without me" -- said Karen Hammelef, R.N., M.S., former-director of Patient & Family Support Services.
+Beginning this fall, the committee will provide input on a variety of Cancer Center issues, including policies, facility design and educational materials.

 "We want to make sure we have patient voices represented in a formal way to ensure that we understand the patient experience and that we're not speaking for them," Hammelef said.

 For example, said Laura Galunas, M.S.N., R.N., a nurse manager in an inpatient unit on Level 8B of University Hospital, the nursing staff would like to include patients in discussions that occur at the end of every nursing shift to ensure the incoming nurse is up-to-date on the patient's status.
-The Patient & Family Advisory Board could help the nursing staff learn how this change will impact families, Galunas said.
+The Patient & Family Advisory Committee could help the nursing staff learn how this change will impact families, Galunas said.